 Eligibility: Students must meet prerequisite and Schedule of Classes footnote requirements and be in attendance at the first class meeting to remain enrolled in the class.

-Late registration: Students registering late have until the end of the add/drop period to pay late registration fees and to register for classes through CPReg with a permission number issued by the instructor of the class.
+Late registration: Students registering late have until the end of the add/drop period to pay late registration fees and to register for classes through their Student Center with a permission number issued by the instructor of the class.

 First class meeting: An instructor may drop a student from a class if the student is not present at the end of the first class meeting.

-Footnote requirement: An instructor may drop a student from a class if the footnote requirements, as stated in the online Schedule of Classes on PASS, are not met.
+Footnote requirement: An instructor may drop a student from a class if the footnote requirements, as stated in PASS (online Schedule of Classes), are not met.

 Prerequisite missing: An instructor may drop a student from a class if the prerequisite requirements, as stated in the catalog course description, have not been completed.

 Canceled classes: If a class is canceled, students are automatically dropped and have no reporting responsibilities.

 Students are permitted to take a Planned Educational Leave or a Medical Leave with a written request and approval by campus officials.

 Eligibility for All Leaves